 Deferring your income in retirement

 Is it a good idea to put off retirement, and not access your pensions straight away?
-It could be, but it will depend on a number of factors, from whether you can or want to continue working, to how much you have saved and how much you will need in retirement.
+It could be, but it will depend on a number of factors, from whether you can or want to continue working, to how much you've saved and how much you will need in retirement.

 What about my State Pension – can I defer that too?